kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Getting Started with Go/Week 3/README.md

 Week 3 is about composite data types
-- arrays
-- slices
+- arrays and slices
-- hash tables
+- hash tables and maps
-- maps
 - structs